zivid/zivid-ros/README.md

 ### acquisition_done

-When using the Zivid SDK directly there is information in when the capture API returns.
-This indicates that the camera is done with acquisitions.
+This topic is published as soon as the camera is done with acquisitions.
 At this point it is safe to move the scene (e.g. robot).
-In ROS the capture service wraps the capture call, but also extraction and processing of the point cloud.
-The same goes for 2D capture.
-Use this topic to control when to, e.g., move the robot.
+This comes before a point cloud or image is necessarily available.
+See the article [Optimize robot cycle times](https://support.zivid.com/en/latest/academy/applications/bin-picking/optimize-robot-cycle-times.html) for more information.

 ## Configuration